Reactive Cycles

 But with us it’s different.

-Reason being, we take what’s happened personally – perhaps feeling slighted, disrespected, or simply wanting revenge for a perceived wrong, (something only humans do).
+Though we have the same fight or flight response when threatened, that’s not the end of it.
+Even when the threat has gone, we keep remembering what happened – imagining and reacting to it -which keeps the stress reaction revving like an out of control motor in our body.
+And it’s because we’ve taken what’s happened personally – perhaps feeling slighted, disrespected, or simply wanting revenge for a perceived wrong, (something only humans do).
 For whatever reason this internal story-telling keeps us in an aggressive posture long after the threat has gone.

 An acquaintance of mine who was struggling with depression once said, ‘You know the most depressing thing about being depressed?’